 Using technology to help your personal finances is one of the best ways to get ahead financially.
 Gone are the days of ledgers and checkbook registers.
 Even many coupons are digital now.

-Having helpful apps on your cell phone is an excellent way to track spending, save on purchases, and monitor investments.
+Having helpful apps on your cell phone is an excellent way to save money, track spending and monitor investments.
 A quality iPhone or Android personal finance app can be addictive, which is a good thing.

 If you have an easy-to-use app that you love to spend time with, you’ll be more likely to stick to your budget and become obsessive about saving money on items such as groceries or plane tickets.